natalieagus/50002/docs/Software/o_virtualmachine.md

 {: .no_toc}
 [You can find the lecture video here.](https://youtu.be/4pizOgCT11k) You can also **click** on each header to bring you to the section of the video covering the subtopic.

+{:.highlight-title}
-## Detailed Learning Objectives
+> Detailed Learning Objectives
+>

-- **Understand the Concept of a Virtual Processor**
+> - **Understand the Concept of a Virtual Processor**
-  - Explain the operational model where each process perceives itself as operating on a dedicated machine.
+>   - Explain the operational model where each process perceives itself as operating on a dedicated machine.
-  - Discuss how this abstraction benefits multitasking and resource management.
+>   - Discuss how this abstraction benefits multitasking and resource management.

-- **Describe the Role of the Operating System Kernel**
+> - **Describe the Role of the Operating System Kernel**
-  - Detail the OS kernel's role in process management and resource allocation.
+>   - Detail the OS kernel's role in process management and resource allocation.
-  - Highlight the kernel's responsibilities in maintaining system security and process isolation.
+>   - Highlight the kernel's responsibilities in maintaining system security and process isolation.

-- **Explain Process Context and Isolation**
+> - **Explain Process Context and Isolation**
-  - Define the components that make up a process context and their importance in the OS.
+>   - Define the components that make up a process context and their importance in the OS.
-  - Explain how the OS uses process context to maintain each process in isolation from others.
+>   - Explain how the OS uses process context to maintain each process in isolation from others.

-- **Identify the Mechanisms Supporting Dual Mode Operation**
+> - **Identify the Mechanisms Supporting Dual Mode Operation**
-  - Describe the functions and importance of Kernel and User modes in operating systems.
+>   - Describe the functions and importance of Kernel and User modes in operating systems.
-  - Discuss how these modes prevent unauthorized access and ensure system stability.
+>   - Discuss how these modes prevent unauthorized access and ensure system stability.

-- **Detail OS Multiplexing and Context Switching Techniques**
+> - **Detail OS Multiplexing and Context Switching Techniques**
-  - Explore how operating systems share hardware resources among processes.
+>   - Explore how operating systems share hardware resources among processes.
-  - Describe the role of context switching and how asynchronous interrupts facilitate this process.
+>   - Describe the role of context switching and how asynchronous interrupts facilitate this process.

-- **Explore Hardware Requirements for OS Multiplexing**
+> - **Explore Hardware Requirements for OS Multiplexing**
-  - Analyze the essential hardware features that support OS multiplexing.
+>   - Analyze the essential hardware features that support OS multiplexing.
-  - Discuss the mechanisms like interrupts and dual mode operation that ensure efficient process management.
+>   - Discuss the mechanisms like interrupts and dual mode operation that ensure efficient process management.

-- **Understand Synchronous and Asynchronous Interrupts**
+> - **Understand Synchronous and Asynchronous Interrupts**
-  - Differentiate between synchronous and asynchronous interrupts and their roles in system operations.
+>   - Differentiate between synchronous and asynchronous interrupts and their roles in system operations.
-  - Describe how these interrupts interact with the OS to handle program execution and error management.
+>   - Describe how these interrupts interact with the OS to handle program execution and error management.
+>

-These learning objectives are designed to give a comprehensive understanding of how virtual machines function within operating systems, emphasizing the essential roles of the OS kernel and necessary hardware support.
+> These learning objectives are designed to give a comprehensive understanding of how virtual machines function within operating systems, emphasizing the essential roles of the OS kernel and necessary hardware support.

 ## [Overview](https://www.youtube.com/watch?v=4pizOgCT11k&t=0s)